smarthomeNG/smarthome/plugins/simulation/README.md

 These items are needed to control the simulation plugin.
 If they do not exist, the plugin will fail to initialize.

-state: is set by the plugin and can be read in order to see which state the plugin
+<strong>state</strong>: is set by the plugin and can be read in order to see which state the plugin
        is in.

        00: Stop
            The plugin is inactive.
 It does not record or play anything
        01: Standby